-In March 2020, the World Health Organisation declared the outbreak of a novel coronavirus (COVID-19) as a pandemic, which continues to spread throughout Australia.
+In March 2020, the World Health Organisation declared the outbreak of COVID-19 as a pandemic, which continues to spread throughout Australia.
 The spread of COVID-19 has caused significant volatility in Australian and international markets.
 There is significant uncertainty around the breadth and duration of business disruptions related to COVID-19, as well as its impact on the Australian and international economies and, as such, the company is unable to determine if it will have a material impact to its operations.